singh-man/books/crackingTheCoding/11_testing.md

 First, note that an unsigned  int is, by definition, always greater than or equal to zero.
 The for loop condi­tion will therefore always be true, and it will loop infinitely.

 The correct code to print all numbers from 100 to l, is i > 0.
 If we truly wanted to print zero, we could add an additional printf statement after the for loop.
 ```
 1     unsigned inti;
 2      for (i =  100; i >   0; --i)
 3           printf("%d\n",  i);
 ```
-One additional correction is to use%u in place of%d, as we are printing unsigned  int.
+One additional correction is to use %u in place of %d, as we are printing unsigned  int.
 ```
 1     unsigned inti;
 2      for (i =   100; i >  0; --i)